Free template: We tried this simple budget approach for our family (including 1 free ready to use money map template)

 Now that you’ve clarified your spending and set goals, it’s time to create a money plan that bridges the gap.

-- Get the template: Access it [here].
+- Get the template: Access it via our homepage.

 - Clarify spending: Use the template to categorise your transactions.

-- Follow the guide: Set up your simple budget with step-by-step instructions.
+- Follow the guide: Set up your simple budget with step by step instructions.

-How can you make your budget sustainable?
+How can you make your simple budget sustainable?

 A budget doesn’t have to be rigid.
 Build in flexibility, like a “fun money” category or small splurges, to keep it realistic.
 For example, set aside $20/week for spontaneous or personal purchases.
+Sometimes the word budget isn’t the most motivating so find a way to approach this that works for you.

 What’s next?